MetaMon-game-player/MetamonPlayer/README.md

 is more secure to use, however it will require manual step of obtaining one every day for battles)

-Hope you will have fun playing and autoplayer would make it a little bit less tedious.
+Hope you will have fun playing and this script will make it a little bit less tedious.
 Enjoy!